jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-Repeatable Sub-Sections can be used to multiply a whole Section with multiply Attributes inside.
+Repeatable Sub-Sections can be used to multiply an entire Section with multiple Attributes inside.

 ![](scx_attributes_005.png)